pandosme/node-red-subflow-axis-provisioning/README.md

 # Example msg.config
 The config holds all configuration.
-You can remove properties that you do not want or set them false.
-Values with empty data will not be commited to the provisioning.
+You can remove properties that you do not want or set them to false.
+Values with empty data will not be commited to the provisioning nor will they produce an error.

 ## accounts
 Up to three accounts can be set.
-The first is the main account that will be used for all configurations.
-If camera is factory default, the device will be initiated with the main account.
+The first account is the main account that will be used for all configurations.
+This means that the device must have this user/password.
+If the device is at factory default state, the device will be initiated with the main account.

 ```
 msg.config.accounts = [